-It is not necessary that you will get the exact same error but the error may vary that will cause the disk partition to be greyed out.
-The error also maybe ” The selected disk has an MBR partition table.
+It is not necessary that you will get the exact same error, but the error may vary, which will cause the disk partition to be greyed out.
+The error also may be ” The selected disk has an MBR partition table.
 On EFI system, Windows can only be installed to GPT disks.”

 In this article, you will find the reason behind all these disk errors and foolproof solutions with detailed explanations.

 Why Error “Windows cannot be installed to this disk.
 The selected disk is of GPT style” Occurs

 This error occurs when you try to install Windows on a system having mismatching boot mode and partition style of your hard disk or SSD.
 Windows installation depends on the boot process of the motherboard and the partition style of the hard disk.

 There are two different types of motherboard firmware, BIOS and UEFI.